gtolomei/systems-and-networking/README.md

 This is a second-year, first-semester course of the [BSc in Applied Computer Science and Artificial Intelligence of Sapienza University of Rome](https://acsai.di.uniroma1.it/).

-This repository contains class material along with any useful information for the 2021-2022 academic year.
+This repository contains class material along with any useful information for the 2022-23 academic year.

 ### Class Schedule
-- **Wednesday** from **11:00AM** to **1:00PM**
+- **Wednesday** from **1:00 p.m.** to **4:00 p.m.** (Room 2L - Via del Castro Laurenziano, 7 [[map](https://goo.gl/maps/1x9rrSjsiieq41At6)])
-- **Thursday** from **8:00AM** to **11:00AM**
+- **Thursday** from **8:00 a.m.** to **10:00 a.m.** (Room 2L - Via del Castro Laurenziano, 7 [[map](https://goo.gl/maps/1x9rrSjsiieq41At6)])

 ### How to Attend Classes
-According to the guidelines provided by Sapienza University to contrast the COVID-19 pandemic, the course will be held **both** in-person and remotely.
-For any further information, students must refer to the official documentation available on the [Sapienza website](https://www.uniroma1.it/en/notizia/covid-19-phase-3-person-and-online-classes-exams-and-graduation-sessions).

-#### Attending Classes in Person: Room 2L - Via del Castro Laurenziano 7a ([map](https://goo.gl/maps/1x9rrSjsiieq41At6))
-Students who are willing to attend classes in presence must issue their request through the [Prodigit Sapienza](https://prodigit.uniroma1.it/) online booking system, according to the rules established (please, see [here](https://www.uniroma1.it/en/notizia/covid-19-phase-3-person-and-online-classes-exams-and-graduation-sessions)).

-#### Attending Classes Remotely: Zoom
-Students who are willing to attend classes remotely online will **need to register** to the dedicated Zoom conference, using the following link: https://uniroma1.zoom.us/meeting/register/tZMkcuqurDMtE90QEvSpAXG4QJuMjvxIGZrs
+As indicated by the latest rules provided by Sapienza, to prevent and contain the spread of COVID-19 infection, a "lightweight" contact tracing tool has been developed via a dedicated Google Form that can be filled anytime (before, during, or after classes).

+This will help keep students and the entire Sapienza community safe.
+Therefore, we kindly ask students willing to attend classes in person to fill out the proper form that can be found at this [link](https://forms.gle/TZYecGadZ6CDFhQj7).

+We thank all the students for their collaboration.

 ### Moodle Web Page
-Students must subscribe to the Moodle web page using the same credentials (username/password) to access Wi-Fi network and Infostud services, at the following link: https://elearning.uniroma1.it/course/view.php?id=13817
+Students must subscribe to the Moodle web page using the same credentials (username/password) to access Wi-Fi network and Infostud services, at the following link: https://elearning.uniroma1.it/course/view.php?id=15524

 ### Office Hours
 - Please, drop me a message to <a href="mailto:tolomei@di.uniroma1.it">tolomei@di.uniroma1.it</a> if you like to arrange an in-person meeting or schedule a remote call either on Google Meet or Zoom.<br/>
-In-person meetings will be held in my office, which is located in Room 106 at the 1st floor of Building E in viale Regina Elena 295 ([map](https://goo.gl/maps/5dSuQbvaeqXePV9y6)).
+In-person meetings will be held in my office, which is located in Room 106 at the 1st floor of Building E in Viale Regina Elena 295 ([map](https://goo.gl/maps/5dSuQbvaeqXePV9y6)).

 ### Contacts
 - Email: tolomei@di.uniroma1.it
 - Website: https://www.di.uniroma1.it/~tolomei
 - Bacheca Sapienza: https://corsidilaurea.uniroma1.it/it/users/gabrieletolomeiuniroma1it
+- Office: Room 106 at the 1st floor of Building E in Viale Regina Elena, 295 ([map](https://goo.gl/maps/5dSuQbvaeqXePV9y6)).

 ### Description and Goals
 The _Operating System_ (OS) is the key component of any modern computing device.
 Moreover, it very well represents a fundamental concept at the heart of any Computer Science curriculum, namely _abstraction_.